iamageo/flutter_mvvm_template/README.md

 * model - Contains data models.
 * repository - Contains the Repository classes.
 * response - Contains response classes used for handling API responses.
+* router - Class organizes and centralizes the definitions of app screens, including their routes and bindings in GetX.

+## Note 📝
+A different approach is to create a GetX controller for each screen and inject this controller into the binding.
+In my template, I opted to create only one controller and use it for multiple screens to simplify the structure.

 I hope you find this project useful as a starting point for building Flutter apps using the MVVM architecture, Repository pattern, and GetX! 😃